 Multiple versions of the same module can be included by declaring each dependency using a different configuration.
 The artifacts configuration has to be derived with a new name as many times as there are different versions to include.

 Include a Module Repository

-To add all the modules already included in an other module repository, declare the module repository dependency using the repository configuration:
+To add all the modules already included in an other module repository, add the configuration repository if it does not exist: